LetItBeMonia/QualityAssurance/README.md

 # Description of the project:
 This repository consists of knowledge that I've gained through self-education journey about Quality Assurance topic.

+## Types of tests - test pyramid (from bottom up):
+### 1. Unit Tests
+Testing individual code modules (which should perform only one function).
+They can be run automatically using tools like Jest or Karma.
+The goal: to verify that all functions in the code work correctly.

+### 2. Component Tests
+Testing individual elements (/components) of an application.
+For example, in a web application with a front-end, API, and database, the API is tested in isolation from the other components.
+This is important because, for instance, the database might fail or a request might be incorrect.
+The goal: to check whether the application behaves as expected without involving other components.

+### 3. Integration Tests
+Testing how different parts (/components) of the application work together.
+Here, connections such as API–database, frontend–API, etc., are tested (the opposite of component tests).
+Additionally, external APIs are often tested.
+These tests frequently reveal issues like typos in SQL queries, inconsistent variable naming conventions, incorrect database addresses, etc. The goal: to verify communication between all major components of the application.
+Types of integration tests:
+- white-box testing
+- black-box testing

+### 4. End-to-End Tests
+Automated UI tests (a mix of functional tests [checking whether all features work, e.g., login, search, etc.] and acceptance tests [ensuring the application meets all business requirements]).
+Test scenarios are written in the "Gherkin" language (given–when–then), which is understandable for both developers and business stakeholders.
+Running these tests can take a long time, so they are often executed overnight, and not all parts of the application are always tested.
+Software often used for end-to-end testing:
+- Selenium, Cypress (for automated UI testing)
+- SpecFlow, Cucumber (for writing Gherkin scenarios) Often, only the essential parts of the application are tested, and tests are divided into groups, including a critical group that must be executed before every release.
+End-to-end tests require all application components to work together, so they are performed in environments such as QA (Quality Assurance) or UAT (User Acceptance Testing).
+This category also includes various types of tests, such as:
+- performance testing
+- regression testing
+- security testing

+### 5. Manual Tests
+Used for tests that are too complex to automate or not worth the effort.
+In practice, they may be carried out when there are too few (or no) testers in the team.

+## MANUAL TESTING IN PRACTICE
 ## Test scenarios
 ### What is a test scenario and how to write it?
 A test scenario is a short, one-line description of a software functionality that needs to be tested.
 It can be derived from software requirements documentation, user stories or any other documents that will help you to come up with test scenarios.